nbulteau/mystravastats/README.md

 | Global Statistics ||
 |---|---|
-| Nb activities | Total of all commute activities.
+| Nb activities | Total of all activities.
 | Nb actives days | Number of active days for all activities.
 | Max streak | Max streak of activities for consecutive days.
 | Most active month. | The most active month of the year.